For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 Reflected front light

 You could also use reflected light to light your subject from the front.
-Light that is bounced, or reflected, off a surface onto your subject will be a lot softer than direct light.
+Light that’s bounced, or reflected, off a surface onto your subject will be a lot softer than direct light.

 Reflecting natural front light

-If you’re outdoors using natural light, you would simply need to position your subject facing a white wall or reflective surface onto which the sun is shining.
+If you’re outdoors using natural light, simply position your subject facing a white wall or reflective surface that the sun is shining on.
 Alternatively, you could hold a reflector of some sort and angle the sunlight back onto your subject.

 The reason I say “of some sort” is that you don’t necessarily have to buy a reflector.
 Anything that reflects light is a reflector.
 You could use a: